 Income-based Jobseeker’s Allowance and Income-related Employment and Support Allowance

-If your total capital is more than £16,000, you won’t be eligible for either income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.
-If you’ve received a generous redundancy pay-out which pushes your capital above this threshold, you’ll be expected to use this money to help you cover your living costs.
+If you’re claiming you’ve received a generous redundancy pay or other lump sum pay-out which pushes your capital above the £16,000 threshold, you’ll be expected to use this money to help you cover your living costs.
 If you have to dig into your savings for several months and your savings fall beneath this threshold then you should still be eligible to re-apply when your savings levels fall beneath this amount.

 The first £6,000 of capital (or £10,000 for claimants of some benefits if they are in a care home) is ignored and won’t affect these benefits.
 For every £250 of additional savings you have over £6,000, an income of £1 a week is assumed, which will reduce the amount of benefit payable up until the threshold of £16,000 of savings – at which point you will no longer be eligible to claim the benefits.
 This assumed extra income of £1 per week is added to any other income you have, such as your earnings or pension.